devopstrainings/linux-basics-katakoda/01-Server Creation in AWS/step3.md

   1. Credit / Debit Card details.
   2. Choose PAN number as NO.

-After submitting the details, You may be redirected to BANK
+After submitting the details, You may be redirected to BANK authentication